 Defeated class certification for Nash Finch (now SpartanNash), a Fortune 500 food distribution company, in claims involving common law fraud, civil theft, and violations of the Colorado Consumer Protection Act stemming from complaints about a specific pricing program in various grocery stores.
 WTO then obtained summary judgment against the 55 named plaintiffs.

-Defeated motion to certify a nationwide breach-of-warranty class in a case alleging that certain Kenmore washing machines contained defective electronic control boards that caused the machines to malfunction.
+Defeated a motion to certify a nationwide breach-of-warranty class in a case alleging that certain Kenmore washing machines contained defective electronic control boards that caused the machines to malfunction.
 Tietsworth v.
-Sears, Roebuck and Co. and Whirlpool Corp., No. 5:09-cv-00288, 2013 WL 1303100 (N.D.
+Sears, Roebuck and Co., No. 5:09-cv-00288, 2013 WL 1303100 (N.D.
 Cal.
 Mar.
 28, 2013).

 Negotiating access rights as part of an entitlement claim in a pro bono effort on behalf of more than two dozen families and landowners in matters relating to a large tract of land originally administered under a land grant dating back to Spanish colonial rule in southern Colorado.